bmon/blog/content/about.md

 ---
 author: "Brendan Roy"
 date: 2017-07-23
+hidedate: true
-title: About
+title: About Me
+slug: "about"
+menu:
+    main:
+        name: "About"
         weight: -100
-menu: "main"
 ---

 Hi, I'm Brendan.
 I'm an Australian software engineer with a background in